-bility.
+IDLE), both with a multi-sourced wakeup/interrupt capability.
 This multi-sourced interrupt capability may also be used independent of the HALT or IDLE modes.
 Each I/O pin has software selectable configurations.
-The COP888CF operates over a voltage range of 2.5V to 6V.
-High throughput is achieved with an efficient, regular instruction set operating at a maximum of 1 μs per instruction rate.
-The COP888CF may be operated in the ROMless mode to provide for accurate emulation and for applications requiring external program memory.
+The device operates over a voltage range of 2.5V to 6V.
+High throughput is achieved with an efficient, regular instruction set operating at a maximum of 1 μ s per instruction rate.